School Tours and Educator Resources

 Arrival and Check-in

-All tours will start at the Front Gate or at the Visitors Center.
+All tours will start at the Front Gate or at the Visitor Center.
 Check your tour confirmation to confirm the starting location.

 Students should be split into groups prior to arriving at Oakland Cemetery.
 The Education Manager will communicate the number of tour guides for each visit.

 Remember / Do’s and Don’ts

 Please arrive at least ten minutes early to unload from the bus and organize into tour groups.

 Stay on the walkways and roads.